Cycling from beertown Budweis to medieval capital Prague

 You will cycle through the bohemian nature to the world famous Konopiste castle, where Ferdinand d´Este lived.
 He was successor of the throne of the Austria-Hungary monarchy before he was killed in Sarajevo which resulted in the start of the First World War.
 There are over 300.000 hunting trophies in the castle.

-After the breakfast you will go back by train or bus to Ceske Budejovice.
+End of the tour.
+After your breakfast you will go back by train or bus to Ceske Budejovice.
 Collect your luggage and take the bicycles with you.
 If you rented bicycles, you can leave them behind in the hotel.
 A convienent solution for your trip back to the starting point is a special transfer which will bring you back to Budweis.

 Of course you can book some extra nights in Budweis or Prague.
 It is easily arranged in the booking formular.